Kaliningrad: Soviet Union

 The old city was not restored, and the ruins of the Königsberg Castle were demolished in the late 1960s, on Leonid Brezhnev's personal orders, despite the protests of architects, historians and residents of the city.
 The reconstruction of the oblast, threatened by hunger in the immediate post-war years, was carried out through an ambitious policy of oceanic fishing with the creation of one of the main fishing harbours of the USSR in Kaliningrad.
-Fishing not only fed the regional economy but also was a basis for social and scientific development, in particular oceanography.
+Fishing not only fed the regional economy but also provided a basis for social and scientific development, particularly in oceanography.

-In 1957, an agreement was signed and later came into force which delimited the border between the Polish People's Republic (a Soviet satellite state at the time) and the Soviet Union.
+In 1957, an agreement was signed and later came into force, which delimited the border between the Polish People's Republic (a Soviet satellite state at the time) and the Soviet Union.
 The region was added as a semi-exclave to the Russian SFSR; since 1946 it has been known as the Kaliningrad Oblast.
 According to some historians, Stalin created it as an oblast separate from the Lithuanian SSR because it further separated the Baltic states from the West.
 Others think that the reason was that the region was far too strategic for the USSR to leave it in the hands of another SSR other than the Russian one.
 In the 1950s, Nikita Khrushchev offered the entire Kaliningrad Oblast to the Lithuanian SSR, but Antanas Sniečkus refused to accept the territory because it would add at least a million ethnic Russians to Lithuania proper.

+The Treaty of Moscow was signed on 12 August 1970 between the Soviet Union and West Germany.
+The signers renounced the use of force and recognised the postwar borders.

 In 2010, the German magazine Der Spiegel published a report claiming that Kaliningrad had been offered to Germany in 1990 (against payment).
-The offer was not seriously considered by the West German government which, at the time, saw reunification with East Germany as a higher priority.
+The offer was not seriously considered by the West German government, which at the time saw reunification with East Germany as a higher priority.
 However, this story was later denied by Mikhail Gorbachev.